 Jean De Vita – Appointed: 2015

 (BS 1970, Home Economics Journalism) has always believed that alums from her bachelors program could fit a very wide range of careers.
 Hers included consumer nutrition education, publicity, media relations, and regional planning projects in Milwaukee, WI, and Norfolk, VA, before earning an MBA in Marketing from the University of Memphis in 1980.
-As a product manager for a major orthopedic implant and instrument manufacturer in Memphis, TN, she shepherded products from inception through research, design, production, promotion, and distribution, traveling the US and parts of Canada and Europe.
+As a product manager for a major orthopedic implant manufacturer in Memphis, TN, she shepherded products from inception through research, design, production, promotion, and distribution, traveling the US and parts of Canada and Europe.
 Writing and planning were always strong interests, so after returning to Wisconsin, she worked with a medical research foundation in communications and planning.
-She then began a long relationship with the UW-Stevens Point Small Business Development Center, guiding entrepreneurs in developing business and marketing plans tailored to their needs.
+She then began a long relationship with the UW-Stevens Point Small Business Development Center, guiding entrepreneurs in developing business and marketing plans.
 She also led a CEO roundtable for mid-size businesses before returning home to Milwaukee with her husband Bob after 31 years away.
-In retirement, she finds a great match for her passion at Milwaukee’s Riverwest Food Pantry where she serves on the board of directors and leads program initiatives in nutrition and wellness, helping work toward their mission to relieve hunger, change lives, and build community.
+In retirement, she finds a great match for her passion at Milwaukee’s Riverwest Food Pantry where she has served on the board of directors and continues to work in nutrition and wellness programs.
+She finds in the Board of Visitors a unique opportunity to stay connected to and support the future of SoHE.

 Su Hilty – Appointed: 2012